babim/docker-elasticsearch/README.md

-# Portefaix Elasticsearch
+# Elasticsearch
-Thanks portefaix
+Thanks portefaix and official elasticsearch repo

 Alpine Linux is a Linux distribution built around musl libc and BusyBox.
 This image is based on the official Alpine Linux.